Building Empires: Adam Azim’s Guide to Entrepreneurship

 [BU]: What advice would you give someone looking to start their journey as an entrepreneur?

 [AA]: My advice is that it is not easy, and it is not for the faint-hearted.
-Like I said earlier, it is a very dangerous game and gamble.
+Like I said earlier, it is a very dangerous game.
 If you are comfortable with crying and experimentation and failure and high risk, then entrepreneurship should be fine for you.
 But if you prefer certainty and clarity and safety and stability, then finding an actual career with a clear salary would be better for you.
-My game and my gamble are still in the process of paying off.
+My game are still in the process of paying off.
 I am still in the process of deciphering what the payoff and outcome of entrepreneurial activity actually is.
 The payoff and outcome of entrepreneurship are also something that is entirely subjective.
 The payoff is defined subjectively.
 It is not necessarily about how much money you make.
 It is about how we end up subjectively defining the payoff.
 What if the payoff is love?
 What if the payoff is structural change and reform or the complete reorganization of the state and society itself?
 No one knows.
 It is all quite complex and uncertain.
 As a result, it requires being able to cope with complexity and uncertainty.
 And for that, you need nerves of steel.
 You fail, and then you end up achieving something even bigger than what you had initially set out to achieve.
 Most people would perhaps prefer simplicity and certainty.
 But none of that exists in entrepreneurship.
 So enter at your own risk and peril.
 And good luck.

 More Information